 Plan Strategy Objectives Link to Community Plan Social People and Communities 1 Develop the roles of Enniskillen and Omagh as economic, transportation and cultural hubs providing the main focus for new housing, employment, shops, leisure activities, public administrative and community services including health and education.
-Aim: To improve the wellbeing of our citizens and develop thriving rural an urban communities 1.
-Our people are healthy and we - physically, mentally and emotionally 2 Protect and sustain the role of local towns and villages so that they act as local centres for shops and community services meeting the daily needs of their rural hinterlands.
-Older people lead more independent appared and 3 Provide for vibrant rural communities whilst protecting the countryside in which they live by accommodating sustainable development. independent, engaged and socially connected lives 4 Provide for 5,190 2 new homes by 2030 across a range of housing types and tenures capable of meeting the needs of all sections of the community at locations accessible to existing and new community (including education) services, employment, leisure and recreational facilities.
+Aim: To improve the wellbeing of our citizens and develop thriving rural and urban communities 1.
+Our people are healthy and well - physically, mentally and emotionally 2 Protect and sustain the role of local towns and villages so that they act as local centres for shops and community services meeting the daily needs of their rural hinterlands.
+3 Provide for vibrant rural communities whilst protecting the countryside in which they live by accommodating sustainable development.
+2. Older people lead more independent, engaged and socially connected lives 4 Provide for 4,300 new homes by 2030 across a range of housing types and tenures capable of meeting the needs of all sections of the community at locations accessible to existing and new community (including education) services, employment, leisure and recreational facilities.
 3. Our communities are inclusive, safe, resilient and empowered